-For instance, if the beacon transmitted an RLS protocol at 03.17h UTC, then the GNSS receiver would remain active until at least 03.47h UTC or until the beacon is deactivated if it is deactivated before that time.
-It would then re-activate at 04:00+ M{offset} and remain active until at least 04.00+ $M{\text{offset}}+15$ or until the beacon is deactivated and it would then reactivate again at 05:00+ M{offset} until 05.00+ $M{\text{offset}}+15$.
-The scheme continues until 6 hours has elapsed.
+For instance, if the beacon is activated at 03.17h UTC, then the GNSS receiver would remain active until at least 03.47h UTC or until an RLM message is acquired if sooner, or the beacon is deactivated if it is deactivated before that time.
+If an RLM message is acquired within this period, then the beacon reverts to the GNSS timings in section 4.5.5.2.
+If an RLM message is not acquired then it would reactivate at the next occurrence of $M{\text{offset}}$ past the hour and remain active until at least $M{\text{offset}}+15$ , or until an RLM message is acquired, or the beacon is deactivated and it would then reactivate again during the next hour at $M{\text{offset}}$ until $M{\text{offset}}+15$ , etc. The scheme continues as above until an RLM message is acquired, or 6 hours has elapsed since beacon activation, that is in this example until 09.17h UTC, at which time if an RLM wasn't acquired earlier the GNSS Receiver reverts to the GNSS timings in section 4.5.5.2.
+If the beacon is deactivated, then the entire operation cycle commences again from the beginning when the beacon is next activated.